Terms Of Service.

 Software as a Service (SaaS) Terms and Conditions

-Please read these terms and conditions carefully, as they set out our and your legal rights and obligations in relation our TRIMS platform and services.
+Please read these terms and conditions carefully, as they set out our and your legal rights and obligations in relation our platform and services.
+The service is provided by Zoobu Ltd, a company registered in England.

 1. Definitions and interpretation